forem/forem/app/models/articles/feeds/README.md

 # Feed Configuration

 Welcome to the technical documentation of the Feed Configuration.
-It's structured more as an index pointing you to related files.
+It's structured as an index pointing you to related files.

 ## Historical Documents